bullmoose20/Quickstart/README.md

 python -m pip install -r requirements.txt
 ```

-4. Run Quickstart and on final page, it will automatically create the kometa-venv, install requirements and then allow you to run kometa.py with your validated config created with Quickstart.
+4. Run Quickstart.
+After completing the guided pages, the final page will automatically create the Kometa virtual environment, install the requirements, and allow you to run `kometa.py` using the validated config generated by Quickstart.

 ```
 python quickstart.py
 ```

-### Installation Steps for Linux/Mac:
+### Linux/Mac:

-At the end of this you will end up with side by side installs of Kometa and Quickstart:
+After following this guide, you will have side-by-side installations of Kometa and Quickstart:

 ```
 /this/dir/has/Kometa
 /this/dir/has/Quickstart
 ```

-1. Ensure git and python are installed.
+1. Ensure Git and Python are installed.

 Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git